spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

 The `config` object contains the entire stage config.
 In this Wait-stage example, `config` includes only `waitTime`.

-The example above shows a value for `waitTime` in the `config` element.
-When the pipeline is instantiated from this template, the `waitTime` is set to `67`.

 ## Add a branch to the pipeline